 Since some chance cards make the player visit the police station, the train or the steal tile, the same logic as illustrated in the Monopoly example can be applied to the placement of landmarks.
 Landmarks are more likely to be landed on when placed ~7 tiles after one of these special tiles.

 The reasoning behind the question of the players who are enjoying Board Kings makes sense; they are simply walking around a board, there is "nothing to do" and yet they continue doing it.
 They acknowledge there is no core gameplay, it's all meta!
-Well, here are the reasons why I believe Board Kings is so enticing:
+Well, here are the reasons why Board Kings is so enticing:

 The game features a Rolls Booster, which consumes twice, thrice or even five times as many rolls, but also multiplies all rewards with the same factor.

-The brilliant part about this feature is that it introduces a gambling mechanic!
-Players who are aware of the earlier mentioned die roll probability (and anyone who has ever played the Settlers of Catan board game should be) can now choose how high their stakes are for every roll they do.
+The brilliant part about this feature is that it introduces a gambling mechanic.
+Players who are aware of the earlier mentioned die roll probability (and anyone who has ever played 'the Settlers of Catan' board game should be) can now choose how high their stakes are for every roll they do.
 If players have placed all landmarks next to each other, and if their pawn is about 7 tiles away from that cluster of landmarks, they can increase their multiplier to try and optimise their winnings.
-This simple feature adds lots of tactical choice to a game that seems to practically have no player agency at first glance.
+This simple feature adds lots of tactical choice to a game that seems to have practically no player agency at first glance.

 The game builds on an almost eternally attractive principle we've known for almost 5000 years; the journey on a game board.
 On top of that, Board Kings uses Skinner Box principles to keep people engaged.
 It gives randomised rewards as positive reinforcement at variable intervals.
 In turn it uses social aggravation when a "friend" screws around on a player's board as negative reinforcement or plain punishment.